carbonblack/cb-infoblox-connector/README.md

 a target host, and these network connection events are used to correlate the DNS request against the Carbon Black data.

-Because of this limitation, **all DNS records in Infoblox that you want to correlate via this connector must have an A record associated with it** (in other words, if Infoblox returns NXDOMAIN, Carbon Black does not receive a netconn event and this connector cannot correlate the activity against a running process on the endpoint).
+Because of this limitation, **all DNS records in Infoblox that you want to correlate via this connector must have an associated A record** (in other words, if Infoblox returns NXDOMAIN, Carbon Black does not receive a netconn event and this connector cannot correlate the activity against a running process on the endpoint).
 The IP does not have to correspond to a real host; a network connection event will be generated as long as the host attempts to contact the target IP, even if it doesn't exist or is unreachable.